-While sitting on a beach a short walk from our hotel, I found myself having a thought that took me out of the present moment.
-The beach we were on was small (approximately 500 feet long); it consisted of pebbles and it had many people on it.
+While sitting on a beach a short walk from my hotel, I found myself having a thought that took me out of the present moment.
+The beach I was on was small (approximately 500 feet long); it consisted of pebbles and it had many people on it.
 While sitting there looking out at the turquoise water I found myself thinking, "Well, this is nice but it's no Prince Edward Island."
 I had gone on vacation many times to PEI and I loved the soft sand beaches on which you could walk for miles and only see a handful of people.
 Comparing Croatia to PEI and deeming PEI the "winner" made it difficult for me to enjoy my experience of sitting on this lovely beach full of happy people who were soaking up the sun and frolicking in the water.
 Unfortunately, this wasn’t a fleeting thought.
 Rather, at different moments during this vacation I would think about the inadequacies of my experience in Croatia in comparison to previous experiences I had in PEI.

 In actuality, the vacation would have been a lot better if I could have suspended my comparison mind but this is not how I saw things at the time.
 I don't remember thinking that there was anything wrong with my critical view of this vacation.
 Yet memories of these moments of comparing Croatia to PEI returned to me many years later when I had finally started to pay attention to the workings of my mind through the practice of mindfulness.

 Buddhist psychologist Jack Kornfield talks about the value that can be gained from paying attention to our minds and identifying trends in our ways of thinking.
-He also explains that it can be helpful to name our thought processes (see, for instance, A Path with Heart and The Wise Heart).
+He also explains that it can be helpful to name our thought processes (see, for instance, his books A Path with Heart and The Wise Heart).
 When I started to increase my awareness of my thoughts and name them, I was shocked to realize the prevalence and persistence of my “comparison mind.”
 I came to recognize that much of my day was spent comparing one thing to another and, in turn, feeling dissatisfied with either the present or the past.

 While it is important to recognize our thought processes, it is also vital that we try to understand why we are thinking in this manner.
 Perhaps we were taught a particular thought pattern by our parents, our friends, or a religious institution.
 In the case of my comparison mind, it was pretty clear to me upon reflection that this way of thinking resulted primarily from how my mind had been shaped by the years I had spent as an undergraduate and graduate student.

 Students learn early on in academia the compare and contrast approach to analysis.
 This is clearly a valuable analytical tool within academia and it also has important applications beyond academia.
-For instance, being able to compare and contrast different options is central to good decision making.
+For instance, being able to compare and contrast different options is often central to good decision making.
 I am grateful for the critical thinking skills that I developed in university and I am committed to teaching my students this important mode of thinking.

 However, another important skill students and faculty need to develop is the ability to let go of critique and just be in the present moment.
-Unfortunately, this skill isn’t taught in most university classes.
+Unfortunately, this skill isn’t taught in university.
 As my above story reveals, problems arise when we are unable to shut off our comparison mind and other modes of critical thinking.
 We all need to have mental down time and to learn the invaluable skill of being present.